DSK10/autoencode-mnist/README.md

 # autoencode-mnist
-using autoencoders  for dimensionality reduction and generating image with original dimensions
+using autoencoders  for dimensionality reduction and reconstruct orignal size image